zamalali/AugmentImg/docs/docs.rst

 Contributing
 ------------

-We welcome contributions to AugmentPy!
+We welcome contributions to AugmentImg!
 Please refer to the CONTRIBUTING.rst file for guidelines on how to contribute effectively.

 License
 -------

-AugmentPy is made available under the MIT License.
+AugmentImg is made available under the MIT License.
 See the LICENSE file in the repository for complete details.

 Acknowledgments
 ---------------

-Our heartfelt thanks to the PyTorch and PyQt communities for their invaluable resources that have significantly contributed to the development of AugmentPy.
+Our heartfelt thanks to the PyTorch and PyQt communities for their invaluable resources that have significantly contributed to the development of AugmentImg.